-South Carolina Deputies Will Face Charges In Drowning Deaths of 2 Women
+South Carolina Deputies Will Face Charges In Drowning Deaths Of 2 Women

 Horry County Deputy Stephen Flood "made a conscious decision" to drive the van around a barricade and into an area threatened by rising floodwaters in violation of safety policy, according to a report by the South Carolina Criminal Justice Academy and cited by WMBF News.

-Flood will be charged with two counts each of reckless homicide and involuntary manslaughter, according to the Associated Press citing statements by Marion County Solicitor Ed Clements.
+Flood will be charged with two counts each of reckless homicide and involuntary manslaughter, according to The Associated Press citing statements by Marion County Solicitor Ed Clements.
 Deputy Joshua Bishop will be charged with two counts of involuntary manslaughter.

 NPR was unable to reach Solicitor Clements for comment.